canonical/cos-registration-agent/README.md

 including self-signed or internally issued certificates, as long as they are installed on the device and the CA bundle is updated using `update-ca-certificates`.

-This means, that when using a self-signed certificate or a certificate issued by an internal CA, TLS communication will work by installing the certificate on the device and updating the CA bundle with .

-The variable will not affect the behaviour of the agent with no TLS.
+This environment variable does not affect the agent’s behavior when TLS is not used.

 ### Examples